How to Draw Anime – You Can Do It!

 Step-by-Step

-Note: It is advisable to draw everything lightly at first so you can erase lines you won’t need later and make adjustments to refine or change them.
+Note: It is advisable to draw everything lightly at first so you can erase the lines you won’t need later and make adjustments to refine or change them.
 Also, you can refer to the photo below to see all the lines I refer to in Steps 1-10.

 1. How to Draw Anime Begins with the Circle

-The first step that I found rather easy is to just lightly draw a circle shape.
-I know what you’re thinking—my circles never look like circles haha.
-But never fear, you can use a compass or just trace around some bottle lid or if you want to go bigger, a jar lid, anything will be fine.
+The first step (that I found rather easy) is to just lightly draw a circle shape.
+I know what you’re thinking—my circles never look like circles, ha-ha.
+But never fear; you can use a compass or just trace around some bottle lid, or if you want to go bigger, a jar lid; anything will be fine.

 2. Draw a Vertical Guideline